cmcntsh/exerPythFilesTutorial/README.md

 ## Create a Jupyter Notebook .ipynb file

+* 2022 update: There's already a Jupyter Notebook included in the repository.
+Complete the assignment using that notebook.
 * In Jupyter Notebook or VSCode navigate to your repository folder.
   * Create a new Jupyter Notebook called FilesTutorial.ipynb